Amed Rosario Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in MLB with a collective 9.8 strikeouts per nine innings.
+- The Twins pitching staff is second in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.34).
+- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.37).

-- The Twins allow the sixth-fewest home runs in baseball (30 total, 0.9 per game).
+- The Twins give up the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Gray (4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched) makes the start for the Twins, his seventh of the season.
+- Ryan (5-0) takes the mound for the Twins in his seventh start of the season.
+He has a 2.37 ERA in 38 2/3 innings pitched, with 43 strikeouts.

-- In his most recent appearance on Sunday, the right-hander went six innings against the Kansas City Royals, giving up one earned run while surrendering five hits.
+- His last appearance came on Tuesday against the Chicago White Sox, when the right-hander tossed six scoreless innings while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.